cs01/gdbgui/README.md

 ## Try Without Installing
-By using [pipx](https://github.com/cs01/pipx), you can run Python CLI programs in ephemeral one-time virtual environments.
+By using [pipx](https://github.com/pipxproject/pipx-app), you can run Python CLI programs in ephemeral one-time virtual environments.
 ```
-pipx gdbgui
+pipx run gdbgui
 ```
 A new tab running the latest version of gdbgui will open in your browser.
 Press CTRL+C to end the process, and your system will remain untouched.